SuperOfficeDocs/superoffice-docs/docs/en/document/learn/create.md

 1. Click **New** > **Document** on the top bar.

-2. In the **Document** dialog, [complete the fields with the required information][2].
+2. [Complete the fields with the required information][2].

 3. Click the **Create** button to create a new document based on the selected document template.
-The **Document** dialog is closed automatically, and the document opens in your default text-editing application.
+The **Document** dialog closes automatically, and the document opens in your default text-editing application.

 4. Type in the content of your document.